schustischuster/evoGE/compAnalysis/README.md

 ```

-The plotting functions will generate the panels for the following figures:
+This will generate the panels for the following figures: